Jekabz/someNotes/JAVA.md

 ###### STATIC METHODS

 * Define frequently used tasks
+* Static methods in the same class can call each other directly
-* Static method is called like this:
+* Static method from another class is called like this:

 ```java
 classname.methodname(arg);
 ```